mfikes/ambient/README.md

 (main.core/evaluate "(library.core/my-inc 10)" prn)
 ```

-you won't see any warnings and
+you won't see any warnings and this will be printed:

 ```clojure
 {:ns cljs.user, :value 11}
 ```

-will be printed.

 Furthermore, since the self-hosted compiler now has the analysis metadata for `libraray.core`, it can properly warn on arity errors, for example